-The goal of the program is to give an electrical engineering graduate the necessary education to be an effective design or systems engineer.
-The student shall devise a curriculum with the advice of his advisor to pursue knowledge in advance control theory, system modeling, electronics, communication, systems engineering, and embedded software.
-The student must complete at least 9 credits of electrical engineering courses and satisfy the project/thesis requirement in electrical engineering.
+The goal of the program is to give an Electrical and Computer Engineering graduate the necessary education to be an effective design or systems engineer.
+The student shall devise a curriculum with his/her advisor to pursue knowledge in advanced control theory, system modeling, electronics, communication, systems engineering, and embedded software.
+The student must complete at least 9 credits of Electrical Engineering program courses and satisfy the project/thesis requirement in Electrical Engineering.

-- Applicants must have earned a Bachelor’s degree in Engineering or Computer Engineering from an ABET accredited program or its equivalent with a QPA of 2.5. or better.
+- Applicants must have earned a Bachelor’s degree in Electrical or Computer Engineering from an ABET accredited program or its equivalent with a QPA of 2.5 or better.

-- Applicants with non-engineering degrees may be admitted and required to take additional course work as determined by the program director.
+- Applicants with non-electrical or computer engineering degrees may be admitted, but required to take additional course work as determined by the program director.